-Even with all the damage that is has caused, fentanyl does at least have a limited degree of medical usefulness in treating patients with who are unresponsive to other opioids or relieving pain associated with cancer treatment; carfentanil has no medical use for humans because it was never intended for human use at all.
+Even with all the damage that it has caused, fentanyl does at least have a limited degree of medical use in treating patients who are unresponsive to other opioids or relieving pain associated with cancer treatment.
+Carfentanil has no medical use for humans because it was never intended for human use at all.

 Synthesized in 1974, carfentanil is an opioid that, when sold under the brand name Wildnil, is used to sedate massive animals such as elephants, buffalo, and moose.
-Carfentanil is 100 times stronger than fentanyl, making it a whopping 10,000 times more powerful than morphine.
+Carfentanil is 100 times stronger than fentanyl, making it 10,000 times more potent than morphine.

-Except that generally, it doesn’t get that far in humans before causing an—often lethal—overdose.
+Except it doesn’t get that far in humans before causing an often lethal overdose.

-Carfentanil, when it is able to be detected in medical screenings and toxicology reports, has most commonly been found in heroin and cocaine, but can also be pressed into pills resembling prescription opioids.
+Carfentanil is very difficult to detect in medical screenings and toxicology reports.
+It is most commonly found in cocaine and heroin.
+It can also be pressed into pills which can resemble prescription opioids.

-There is simply no overstating the risks of carfentanil use, let alone carfentanil abuse, so if you or someone you care about is currently struggling with a carfentanil addiction, seeking medical detox as soon as possible is absolutely critical to avoiding a potentially fatal overdose.
+There is no overstating the risks of carfentanil use, let alone carfentanil abuse.
+If you or someone you care about is currently struggling with a carfentanil addiction, seeking medical detox as soon as possible is absolutely critical to avoiding a potentially fatal overdose.